Cascades in music, gentlest of all time’s shapes

 —Borges, “The Wall and the Books”

-Borges was fascinated by the tango, and published several “milongas”—Argentine folk songs filled with passion, honor, and vengeance.
-There have been numerous works of music inspired by Borges, from lyrical settings of his poetry to surreal fragments of avant-garde classical inspired by his fabulist prose.
-This section of the Garden collects notes on these pieces and their composers.
+Borges was fascinated by the tango, and published several milongas—Argentine folk songs filled with passion, honor, and vengeance.
+There have been numerous works of music inspired by Borges, from lyrical settings of his poetry to avant-garde compositions inspired by his fabulist prose.
+While it would be impossible to profile all the musicians who’ve been influenced by Borges, this section of the Garden offers notes, reviews, and commentary for the most famous, popular, or interesting.
+The section is organized by genre, with individual musicians listed alphabetically.
+Most links take you to a Garden profile, some take you offsite to the musician’s homepage or a recording of that work.

 Tango/Traditional